Abhyush15/Waves-Browser/README.md

 6. After it is installed, click on **open**.
 7. Enjoy the browser!!!

-*don't be afraid because the app is not verified by google that is why the warning is shown.It won't harm your phone.
+*don't be afraid because the app is not verified by google that is why the warning is shown.
+It won't harm your phone.